waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WATER:** An impassable body of water, likely requires HM 'Surf'.

 ### Untested Tile Mechanics
 - **BUOY:** Encountered in Cherrygrove City.
 Need to test if it's a hard wall or if it can be interacted with (e.g., requires Surf).
+Plan to test this on next visit.

 ## Agent & Tool Development